A History of Asteroid Classification

 I – Inconsistent data.

 1987: Time for a short break.
-I mentioned at the start that in researching the information for this article on asteroid classification schemes, I came across a paper by Bell which was stated to serve as “a historical guide to the asteroid literature for the perplexed.”
+I mentioned at the start that in researching the information for this review on asteroid classification schemes, I came across a paper by Bell which was stated to serve as “a historical guide to the asteroid literature for the perplexed.”
 I just love that.
-And it fed my desire to write this article.
-The quote—and the following diagram—appeared in a XVIII LPS conference abstract (Tholen & Bell, 1987) and in the excellent book Asteroids II (p.299).
+And it fed my desire to write this piece.
+The quote—and the following diagram—appeared in a XVIII LPSC abstract (Tholen & Bell, 1987) and in the textbook Asteroids II (p.
+299).
 The diagram contains the same information as in my alluvial diagram from 1975 to 1984—and being far simpler than mine, I suppose it must be better.

-1988: Using spectrophotometric data from the 52-Color Asteroid Survey (0.8–2.5μm), the K class was introduced to account for the atypical spectra of the Eos dynamical family which has visible spectra similar to S types and flat IR spectra similar to C types.
+1988: Using spectrophotometric data from the 52-Color Asteroid Survey (0.8–2.5 µm), the K class was introduced to account for the atypical spectra of 221 Eos and the Eos dynamical family which have visible spectra similar to S types and flat IR spectra similar to C types.
 The K class asteroids may be the source of CV/CO chondrites.
 See Bell (1988) and Bell et al (1988).

 1989: This Tedesco classification is a brief detour away from reflectance spectra.
 It uses visual examination of stereo pairs of 2D projections of 3D data of U-V color indices, ECAS v-x colour indices and IRAS albedos.
 It aims to make a point that a similar class clustering can be obtained without using spectral reflectance.
 It characterises 357 previously classified asteroids into 11 taxonomic classes (A, C, D, E, F, G, K, M, P, S, T).
 Except for the unique classes Q, V, R (and B because of 2 Pallas), it places 96% of the asteroids into the same classes as Tholen’s principal components analysis.
 It sounds from reading the paper that the analysis was done in part to prove a point about the pitfalls of combining classifications derived from different methods (spectral reflectivity, photometry, radiometry, polarimetry).
 See Tedesco et al (1989).